- Hands-on coursework

 A completed application consists of an essay and current report card.
-Limited needs-based scholarships are available.
+Limited needs-based scholarships are available, with priority given to Louisiana residents.
 In order to be considered for our scholarship opportunities, you must submit both your course selections and your scholarship application by the financial aid application deadline.
 If you need assistance completing your application or have questions about scholarships, email firstname.lastname@example.org for more information.

 Meet Our Faculty

 Gabe Christian-Solá is the Senior Program Coordinator for Student Engagement.
 They work with NI initiatives such as PLEN, Newcomb Mentoring Program, and specifically work to recruit gender minority and underrepresented populations at Tulane University.
 Gabe is originally from San Juan, Puerto Rico and moved to Massachusetts to pursue degrees in Art History, French, and Education.
 After graduating with a Masters in Teaching from Smith College in 2016, Gabe moved to New Orleans and began organizing with Congress de Jornaleros and facilitating workshops with the Center for Ethical Living and Social Justice Renewal.
 Prior to joining NI, Gabe worked as a Trainer at The Posse Foundation, where they recruited, trained, and supported students in their bid to navigate higher education and pursue their goals.
 As a lifelong educator, Gabe has been passionate about supporting and providing guidance to students around the college application process, how to successfully transition into college, and their matriculation into the workforce or advanced degrees.

 Gabe proudly identifies as a Latinx, queer, trans person and uses they/them pronouns.
 In their free time, they enjoy working on their watercolor illustrations, playing with their puppy, Willa, and FaceTiming their family in Puerto Rico as often as possible.